mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 We assume the readers have basic knowledge of Scala and PostgreSQL for this post.

 ## 2. Setup
 For this blog, we will be using Slick with _PostgreSQL_ and _Hikari_ connection pool.
 Also we will be using _slick-pg_ library for advanced postgres features.
+**We will be using Scala 2 version as support for Scala 3 is still in progress for Slick.**
 Let's add all the necessary dependencies together in the _build.sbt_:

 ```scala
 libraryDependencies ++= Seq(